laravella/docs/readme.md

 CMS built with Angular.js.
 Forked from raftalks\ravel but using Twitter Bootstrap style.

 ###laravella/crud
-Database Create, Read, Update, Delete package.  laravella/crud also makes provision for custom views and and AJAX friendly api so that you can basically achieve anything you want with it.
+Database Create, Read, Update, Delete package.  laravella/crud also makes provision for custom views and an AJAX friendly api so that you can basically achieve anything you want with it (not just crud).

 ###laravella/cart
 A demo shopping cart built on laravella/crud (just an example project).